Concerning Fundamental Groups of Locally Connected Subsets of the Plane: Homomorphisms induced by continuous functions

-We will fix $X$ an arc-reduced one-dimensional Peano continua, $Y$ a planar Peano continuum and $\phi: \pi_1(X,x_0)\to \pi_1(Y,y_0)$ a homomorphism of their fundamental groups such that $B(X) = B_\phi(X)$.
+Thus by Theorem \ref{retractEda-thm} and Theorem \ref{arcreduced}, we may assume that $B(X) = B_\phi(X)$ and $X$ is arc-reduced.
 Since we are only concerned about $\phi$ up to composition with a change of base point isomorphism, we may assume that $x_0\in B(X)$.